VictorBusk/AWS-workshop/Assignment 1 - Lambda/Assignment1.md

 5. Choose node.js as the runtime.
 6. Under "Permissions", choose "Create a new role with basic Lambda permissions".
 7. Click "Create function".
-8. In the "Function code" section, replace the existing code with the code in "helloworld.cs".
+8. In the "Function code" section, replace the existing code with the code in "helloworld.js".
 9. Click "Deploy" to save the function.
 10. Click "Test" and create a new test event.
 You can leave the body blank but I suggest going with the default request body.
 This will give you more inside of what is logged: